 This fire originated eastward of the Cathedral, and spread rapidly as far as Jarvis Street, and northward to Adelaide, then across to the old City Hall and Market, all of which were speedily consumed.
 The Rectory of St. James escaped, but the Cathedral, taking fire from some sparks which lodged on the spire, was entirely consumed.
 One bucket of water would have extinguished it when first discovered, but there was no way of reaching it, the fire hose being quite inadequate for the purpose.
 The writer distinctly recollects the falling of the spire.
-When the fire had done its work, and the crash became inevitable, it was supposed the spire would fall outwards, and the spectators kept a long way off, when, to the surprise of every one, it fell almost perpendicularly, top foremost, the vane on the top striking the flag at the front door.
-The buildings on the opposite side were badly scorched, but escaped destruction.
+When the fire had done its work, and the crash became inevitable, it was supposed the spire would fall outwards, and the spectators kept a long way off, when, to the surprise of every one, it fell almost perpendicularly, top foremost, the vane on the top strik-The buildings on the opposite ing the flag at the front door. side were badly scorched, but escaped destruction.